pyne/pyne/docs/pyapi/material_library.rst

 Material Libraries -- :mod:`pyne.material_library`
 ==================================================
-This module contains the Material Library class, which is used to represent collections of nuclearnmaterials throughout PyNE.
+This module contains the Material Library class, which is used to represent collections of nuclear materials throughout PyNE.

 .. currentmodule:: pyne.material_library